APAC-Medivance/.github/profile/README.md

 ## Solution Key Points
 **MEDIVANCE** is a multi-lingual, AI-powered health management platform designed to protect and empower pilgrims during large-scale religious journeys.
-By combining wearable health monitoring, medical history inputs, and predictive AI algorithms, MEDISFERA:
+By combining wearable health monitoring, medical history inputs, and predictive AI algorithms, MEDIVANCE:

 - Collects and analyzes **pilgrims’ medical profiles** before and during the pilgrimage.